dooly123/Basis/PHILOSOPHY.md

 The simple answer: creators who want to bypass a lot of the core work needed to bring up a VR game at all.

-In principle, there are three major building blocks necessary for a good VR experience (and a fourth, which will be introduced later)
+In principle, there are three major building blocks necessary for a good VR experience.

 - **Presence**: The feeling, based on your passive senses, that you exist in a space.
 - **Spatialization**: The feeling that phenomena (especially your actions) exist in, and have an active effect on, objects in physical space.